lsj2122/P8105_hw2_lsj2122/P8105-Homework-2.md

 ### Part 2.
 Discuss important steps and relevant features

+The important steps in this import process included re-coding the `sex` and `apoe4` variables from numeric to characters, and removing participants who did not meet the criteria by having an onset of MCI earlier or at the same age at baseline.
+From this, 4 participants were removed from the data set.

+In the study contained 479 participants and had 6 variables.
+Of the 479 participants recruited at baseline, \_\_\_\_\_\_\_\_\_ developed MCI during the study.

 ### Part 3.
 Import, clean, and tidy amyloid dataset

 ``` r